Adaptive vs. Responsive design?

 Below is an excellent animated example of "fluid" (responsive) site.

-For example there are several typical resolution versions that are created for different devices during site creation phase.
+For example, there are several typical resolution versions that are created for different devices during the e-commerce website redesign.
 320 px width template is developed for smartphones, 760 px, 1024 px for tablets and 1600 px for desktop browsers.
 When a new user comes to an adaptive site server defines the device type that’s used for website view and shows the necessary content and template to the user.

-This approach enables to receive a significantly deeper and full cooperation between a user and a site.
+This approach enables us to receive significantly deeper and full cooperation between a user and a site.

-In order to see and understand adaptive site principles we encourage you to visit www.lufthansa.com both from your PC and your smartphone.
-Other great example is www.colly.com.
+In order to see and understand adaptive site principles, we encourage you to visit www.lufthansa.com both from your PC and your smartphone.
+Another great example is www.colly.com.
 By dragging the browser window and making it smaller you can see the site content getting adapted in accordance with width changes.